winstonDeGreef/Mechanica/content/ChX5_FourVectors.md

 This part is optional, but insightful.

 You can think of the LT as a rotation of the 4 coordinates of Minkowski space time.
-Obviously it is not a "normal" rotation with a <a href="https://en.wikipedia.org/wiki/Rotation_matrix">rotation matrix</a> $R\in SO(n)$ as we encountered in change to [polar coordinates](central_forces.md#polar-coordinates).
+Obviously it is not a "normal" rotation with a [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix) $R\in SO(n)$ as we encountered in change to [polar coordinates](central_forces.md#polar-coordinates).

 The LT in matrix notation reads as follows with $\gamma = \frac{1}{\sqrt{1-\beta^2}}$ and $\beta=V/c$.